sook-tusk/Tech_Integrate_Stata_R_with_Editors/README.md

 ## Step 1: Install Sublime Text 3

-Download Sublime Text 3 (32 bit) Build 3211 (<https://www.sublimetext.com/3>).
-Sublime Text 3 *needs to be 32 bit* due to various compatibility issues in Windows PC.
-So it is important to remember.
+Download Sublime Text 3 (<https://www.sublimetext.com/3>).
 It is not completely free but there are ways to get around.
 There is no fixed time period until purchase so take your time.
 Supporting the developers is a great idea, too.
 Sublime Text 4 is available but I stick with Sublime Text 3, as other languages are all set here to run as well.

 ## Step 2: Install "Stata Editor" package in Sublime Text 3